meltano/meltano/docs/src/docs/tutorial.md

 ## Intermediate

 This is the Salesforce API and Postgres database tutorial.
-It guides you through data extraction from your Salesforce account, loading extracted entities to a Postgres DB, transforming the raw data, and analyzing the result.
+It guides you through data extraction from your Salesforce account, loading extracted entities to a Postgres DB, transforming the raw data, and analyzing the results.

 ### Prerequisites

-You have successfully installed Meltano by following the instructions in the [Installation](/docs/installation.html) section.
-Please note you should have already installed and started Docker.
+- Meltano's minimum and [additional requirements](/installation.html#requirements) installed
+- Docker started

 ### Initialize Your Project